 Five reasons for choosing an ISO-certified supplier

 Becoming an ISO-certified business is a long and time-consuming process.
-So at Admincontrol, we are both proud and very happy to have been certified earlier this year to ISO 27001:2013.
+So at Admincontrol, we are both proud and very happy to have been certified to ISO 27001:2013.

 But what are the actual benefits for you as a customer in choosing an ISO-certified supplier?
 This is what we’ll look at in this blog post.

 ISO certification gives our customers an assurance that the products and services we supply are of high quality.
 It also demonstrates that Admincontrol takes security very seriously, says the company’s Head of Security.